hvianna/audioMotion.js/docs/users-manual.md

 Supported file extensions are **flac**, **m4a**, **mp3**, **ogg** and **wav** for music files, and **m3u** or **m3u8** for playlists.

+You can also enable support for video file extensions in [Config panel - General settings](#general-settings).

 Any image file found in the current folder will be shown in the background of the file explorer, giving preference to filenames containing the words *cover*, *folder* or *front* (in this order).